Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie algebra is a true deform of

 is isomorphic to $\fsvect(5)$.
 The image of the embedding with three additional terms

-is not a proper subalgebra of $\fk\fle$: it generates the whole $\fk\fle$.
-Indeed: take the bracket of the images of two fields of the form $f\partial_4,\ g\partial_5\in\fsvect(5)$; we see, thanks to eq.~\eqref{br3}, that the image of $\fsvect(5)$ under the mapping \eqref{IrasMap} must contain 2-forms of the shape $du_3\wedge dh$ for certain $h$, and hence this image is not a subalgebra.
-Since the $\fsvect(5)$-module $d\Omega^1(5)$ is irreducible, the image of \eqref{IrasMap} generates the whole $\fk\fle$.
+is not a~proper subalgebra of $\fk\fle$: it generates the whole~$\fk\fle$.
+Indeed: take the bracket of the images of two fields of the form~$f\partial_4, g\partial_5\in\fsvect(5)$; we see, thanks to equation~\eqref{br3}, that the image of $\fsvect(5)$ under the mapping~\eqref{IrasMap} must contain 2-forms such as $du_3\wedge dh$ for certain~$h$, and hence this image is not a~subalgebra.
+Since the $\fsvect(5)$-module $d\Omega^1(5)$ is irreducible, the image of~\eqref{IrasMap} generates the whole $\fk\fle$. \end{Remark}